 The annual allowance for tax relievable pension contributions is £ 40,000 in a tax year.
 However, you can carry forward any unused annual allowance from the three previous tax years, so long as you were a member of a registered pension scheme in that time.
 Limits apply, and it depends on your net relevant earnings in that period.

 If you are not earning enough to pay Income Tax, you can still get tax relief on pension contributions up to a maximum of £3,600 gross a year.
 This means the maximum you can pay in is £2,880 net and the government will top up your contribution to make it £3,600.
 There is no tax relief for contributions above this amount.

 Once you have started investing in your pension, the growth will be tax efficient.
 This will potentially help grow your pension pot at a faster rate compared to alternate investments.
 However, your pension can go up and down depending on the assets it is invested in.

-Under the new pension rules, once you’re over 55 (moving to age 57 in 2028) you will be able to access all of your funds at once in your defined contribution pension if the Scheme permits it.
-The first 25% of any withdrawal is tax free, with any remaining drawdown income taxed at your marginal rate.
+Once in your defined contribution pension if the Scheme permits it, the first 25% of any withdrawal is tax free, with any remaining drawdown income taxed at your highest marginal rate.